bsnes-emu/bsnes/README.md

 ## Compatibility
 SameBoy passes all of [blargg's test ROMs](http://gbdev.gg8.se/wiki/articles/Test_ROMs#Blargg.27s_tests), all of [mooneye-gb's](https://github.com/Gekkio/mooneye-gb) tests (Some tests require the original boot ROMs), and all of [Wilbert Pol's tests](https://github.com/wilbertpol/mooneye-gb/tree/master/tests/acceptance).
 SameBoy should work with most games and demos, please [report](https://github.com/LIJI32/SameBoy/issues/new) any broken ROM.
 The latest results for SameBoy's automatic tester are available [here](https://sameboy.github.io/automation/).

+## Contributing
+SameBoy is an open-source project licensed under the MIT license, and you're welcome to contribute by creating issues, implementing new features, improving emulation accuracy and fixing existing open issues.
+You can read the [contribution guidelines](CONTRIBUTING.md) to make sure your contributions are as effective as possible.

 ## Compilation
 SameBoy requires the following tools and libraries to build:
  * clang